fastify/point-of-view/README.md

 - `layout`: @fastify/view supports layouts for **EJS**, **Handlebars**, **Eta** and **doT**.
 This option lets you specify a global layout file to be used when rendering your templates.
 Settings like `root` or `viewExt` apply as for any other template file.
 Example: `./templates/layouts/main.hbs`
 - `propertyName`: The property that should be used to decorate `reply` and `fastify` - E.g. `reply.view()` and `fastify.view()` where `"view"` is the property name.
 Default: `"view"`.
 - `root`: The root path of your templates folder.
 The template name or path passed to the render function will be resolved relative to this path.
 Default: `"./"`.
-- `includeViewExtension`: Setting this to `true` will automatically append the default extension for the used template engine **if ommited from the template name** .
+- `includeViewExtension`: Setting this to `true` will automatically append the default extension for the used template engine **if omitted from the template name** .
 So instead of `template.hbs`, just `template` can be used.
 Default: `false`.
 - `viewExt`: Let's you override the default extension for a given template engine.
 This has precedence over `includeViewExtension` and will lead to the same behavior, just with a custom extension.
 Default `""`.
 Example: `"handlebars"`.
 - `defaultContext`: The template variables defined here will be available to all views.
-Variables provided on render have precendence and will **override** this if they have the same name.
+Variables provided on render have precedence and will **override** this if they have the same name.
 Default: `{}`.
 Example: `{ siteName: "MyAwesomeSite" }`.
 - `maxCache`: In `production` mode, maximum number of templates file and functions caches.
 Default: `100`.
 Example: `{ maxCache: 100 }`.

 Example: